-Audits of traceability were conducted for tissue blocks and slides for 26 cases where tissue had been returned to the hospital following an HTA reportable incident regarding loss of traceability.
+Audits of traceability were conducted for tissue blocks and slides for 15 cases where tissue had been returned to the hospital following an HTA reportable incident regarding loss of traceability.
 This included audits of consent documentation for the retention of these tissues.
-No discrepancies were identified and each case was stored in line with the families wishes.
+No discrepancies were identified for those tissue blocks and slides that were returned and each case was stored in line with the families wishes.
+Traceability of tissue slides for three historical cases remain lost, and this was reported to the HTA as a reportable incident in 2023.

-A further audit was completed for 24 cases of historical tissue holdings between the years of 2007 and 2022.
+A further audit was completed for 42 cases of historical tissue holdings between the years of 2007 and 2022.
 This included audits of consent documentation for the retention of these tissues.
 No discrepancies were identified and each case was stored in line with the families wishes.